MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/office-365-vpn-split-tunnel.md

 >[!NOTE]
 >This topic is part of a set of topics that address VPN optimization for remote users.
->- For VPN split tunnel implementation guidance, see [Implementing VPN split tunneling with Office 365](office-365-vpn-implement-split-tunnel.md).
+>- For VPN split tunnel implementation guidance, see [Implementing VPN split tunneling for Office 365](office-365-vpn-implement-split-tunnel.md).
 >- For information about optimizing Office 365 worldwide tenant performance for users in China, see [Office 365 performance optimization for China users](office-365-networking-china.md).

-Traditional corporate networks are often configured to work securely for a pre-cloud world where most important data, services, applications are hosted on premises and are connected to the internal corporate network, as are the majority of users.
+Traditional corporate networks are often designed to work securely for a pre-cloud world where most important data, services, applications are hosted on premises and are directly connected to the internal corporate network, as are the majority of users.
 Thus network infrastructure is built around these elements in that branch offices are connected to the head office via _Multiprotocol Label Switching (MPLS)_ networks, and remote users must connect to the corporate network over a VPN to access both on premises endpoints and the Internet.
 In this model, all traffic from remote users traverses the corporate network and is routed to the cloud service through a common egress point.

 ![Forced VPN configuration](media/vpn-split-tunneling/vpn-common-backhaul.png)

 _Figure 1: A common VPN solution for remote users where all traffic is forced back into the corporate network regardless of destination_

-As organizations move data and applications to the cloud, this model starts to make less and less sense as it quickly becomes cumbersome, expensive and unscalable, significantly impacting network performance and efficiency of users and restricting the ability of the organization to adapt to changing needs.
-Many Microsoft customers report that where a few years ago 80% of network traffic was to an internal destination, in 2020 80% plus of traffic connects to an external cloud based resource.
+As organizations move data and applications to the cloud, this model has begun to become less effective as it quickly becomes cumbersome, expensive and unscalable, significantly impacting network performance and efficiency of users and restricting the ability of the organization to adapt to changing needs.
+Numerous Microsoft customers have reported that a few years ago 80% of network traffic was to an internal destination, but in 2020 80% plus of traffic connects to an external cloud based resource.

 The COVID-19 crisis has aggravated this problem to require immediate solutions for the vast majority of organizations.
 Many customers have found that the forced VPN model is not scalable or performant enough for 100% remote work scenarios such as that which this crisis has necessitated.
 Rapid solutions are required for these organization to continue to operate efficiently.